weyoss/redis-smq/packages/redis-smq-common/docs/api/functions/createLogger.md

 ## Throws

-LoggerError if the namespace is invalid.
+LoggerInvalidNamespaceError if the namespace is invalid.